3 months ago

 Content exclusions are the first easy step you should take when doing the set up of your display campaign to avoid showing ads on bad quality or simply non-desired content websites.
 Google has divided content into 3 categories that you can choose to opt-out of.
 Of course, this is something you need to adapt based on your brand’s position, the type of target audience you want to reach or the objective of the campaigns.

 The easiest way to control where your ads appear are whitelists.
 By using a whitelist, you decide which specific domains or URLs your website can appear on prior to launching the campaign.
 Doing so means that the ads will appear on websites where you know that they’ll be served to actual humans and will likely be much less susceptible to click farms (more on this later) in addition to having the possibility to thematically target your campaigns.
 By using a whitelist you made yourself, you should already be guaranteeing that your ads appear only on high-quality placements.
+To make your own, digitaladtrust.be offers a quality label for Belgian publishers based on 5 different criteria.
+We hope the list of websites who got the label will continue to expand in the future!

 When opting not to use a whitelist, a manual review of automatic placements is required to ensure quality.